Updated on January 19, 2024

 Where To Go To Begin The Florence Bell Tower Climb

 Wait in line on the east side of the bell tower (if you’re facing the front of the Duomo, it’s the ‘back’ of the bell tower).
-Remember that there is timed entry, but you will still wait in line to climb up, so plan for long lines during the spring, summer, and fall.
+Remember that there is timed entry, but you will still wait in line to climb up, so plan for appropriate weather during the spring, summer, fall and winter.

 You begin by entering the base of the tower.

 Before you begin the climb, you must walk through a metal detector.